Ozark Christian College: Academics

+31, 2024, and the gifting of the seminary to OCC.

+Lincoln Seminary at OCC is accredited by The Association of Theological Schools.

 Athletics

 Ozark's varsity sports teams are known as the Ambassadors, a name taken from the Bible (2 Corinthians 5:20).
 Athletics include basketball, cross country, men's soccer, and women's volleyball.
 Varsity teams are members of the Association of Christian College Athletics, the Midwest Christian College Conference, and the National Christian College Athletic Association Division II.
 Non-varsity, intramural sports include Ultimate Frisbee, soccer, volleyball, and basketball.
 Ozark's Multi-Purpose Building offers students a full-size basketball/volleyball floor, indoor walking/running area, weight room, cardio room, locker rooms, and theater seating.
 The campus also includes outdoor basketball goals, tennis and Pickleball courts, a sand volleyball pit, and a soccer field.